OS-Sketch/www.os-sketch.com/docs/index.md

 on/ manages processes on the file system.
 With the help of the file system, processes get identified and sent to the process list.

-Security: The security of the OS is the big body guard that can protect the different components of the OS from unauthorized access.
+Security: The security of the OS is the big bodyguard that can protect the different components of the OS from unauthorized access.
 The security can examine and or alter any process memory.
 Also the OS gets read, written, deleted or corrupt any type of file on any writeable persistent storage medium,